corshunov/kandula-cli/README.md

 | main_tag_value | kandula       |

 In order to use the tool:
+- make sure you have AWS profile for using `awscli`
+- make sure you have Python3 installed
+- install Python libs with `python3 -m pip install -r /script_dir/requirements.txt`
+- make the script executable with `chmod +x /script_dir/kancli`
 - adjust settings (if needed)
-- make the script executable with `chmod +x /script_dir/kancli`
-- make sure you have AWS profile for using awscli

 The tool provides 4 methods:
 - get-instances